1. Securing Appropriate Business Execution by UBE and Group Companies

 B. Decision Making

-UBE uses the following system for meetings on management decisions, in order to separate governance and management in running the company and secure the transparent and efficient execution of management.
+UBE uses the following system for meetings on management decisions, in order to separate the supervisory function and the business execution function in running the company and secure the transparent and efficient execution of management.

 - a.
 Board of Directors

-- The Board of Directors deliberates on and makes decisions about matters that are stipulated in the Companies Act of Japan, and the basic corporate direction of the companies and important matters of business execution, from a medium- and long-range perspective on behalf of the interests of shareholders.
-Furthermore, UBE shall appoint outside directors in order to provide an independent, third party perspective for decision making and monitoring of management, and secure the efficiency, transparency, and objectivity of management.
-UBE also employs a Nominating Committee and an Evaluation and Compensation Committee, which are each made up of several directors and report to the Board of Directors.
+- The Board of Directors deliberates on and makes decisions about matters that are stipulated in the Companies Act of Japan and Regulations of the Board of Directors, the basic corporate direction of the companies and important matters of business execution, from a medium- and long-range perspective on behalf of the interests of shareholders.
+Furthermore, UBE appoints outside directors in order to provide an independent, third-party perspective for decision-making and monitoring of management, and secure the efficiency, transparency, and objectivity of management.
+UBE also employs a Nominating Committee and a Remuneration Committee, which are each made up of several directors and report to the Board of Directors.

-The Group Strategic Management Committee deliberates on and makes decisions about allocation of resources for the entire Group and matters needing coordination within the Group, as well as important matters that impact the entire Group.
+The Group Strategic Management Meeting deliberates on and makes decisions about allocation of resources for the entire UBE Group and matters needing coordination within the Group, important matters that impact the entire Group and important matters related to Construction Materials segment and Machinery segment, in accordance with the Group Management Guidelines and the Group Strategic Management Meeting Regulations.

-The High Pressure Gas Safety Committee juxtaposed with Group Strategic Management Committee deliberates on and makes decisions about important matters about security of chemical plant as a security measures headquarter specified in High Pressure Gas Safety Law.
+Group Strategic Management Meeting (Environment & Safety) deliberates on and makes decisions about important matters having to do with the security of high pressure gas equipment, etc., serving as the security measures headquarters called for in Japan’s High Pressure Gas Safety Act.

-- The Company Operating Committee and Division Operating Committee deliberate and decide on important matters at the internal company and business division levels, including business strategy for UBE and Group companies.
+- The Company Management Meeting deliberates and decides on important matters at the internal company level, including business strategy for UBE and its Group companies.
 These decisions are guided by the Group Management Guidelines and rules of each Operating Committee.

-2. Securing the Regulatory Compliance of Directors and Employees, and Adherence to the Articles of Incorporation in Executing Their Duties of UBE and Group Companies
+2. Securing Regulatory Compliance and Adherence to the Articles of Incorporation by Directors and Employees Executing Duties at UBE and Group Companies

 The UBE Group has developed a set of Personal Action Guidelines outlining the Company’s corporate ethics.
 The guidelines outline the standards and criteria for compliance in corporate activities, which directors and employees are expected to adhere to.